 Android Debug Bridge (ADB) is a tool that will serve as a way for an external PC to interact with any connected Android device via command lines.
 What it is, is a set of drivers that, once installed on your PC, allow you to access a Unix shell where you can enter in said commands with different uses.
 Although they’re included in Android Studio, we recommend THIS or THIS assistant that allow you to install them quickly without the entire development environment.

 Normally, they’ll be installed in the ADB folder at the root of your main hard drive.
 However, if you’re using Windows 10, you can just type “adb shell” (without quotation marks) in the search bar and a CMD window will open showing you the console just as in the following image.

 2. Select the packages to be deleted

 The hard part comes in when you have to decide what you want to delete.
 The idea is pretty simple in theory, but it really requires you to tread carefully — you definitely don’t want to delete apps that are required for the system to function.
-For example, any Huawei device provides it’s own array of system apps in the form of a calendar, email, and contact manager.
-If you already have other apps installed and set to be used as default for these functions, then you’re good to delete the pre-installed ones without any worries.
+For example, any Huawei device provides its own array of system apps in the form of a calendar, email, and contact manager.
+If you already have other apps installed and set to be used as the default for these functions, then you’re good to delete the pre-installed ones without any worries.